 1. Junior web developer

 Back-end web developers are responsible for everything the user doesn’t see.
-This means that they work on what happens on the server-side like web application logic and integration.
-They make sure that web pages and applications function properly and are responsible for making appropriate adjustments to improve functionality when needed.
+This means they work on what happens on the server side, like web application logic and integration.
+They make sure that web pages and applications function correctly and are responsible for making appropriate adjustments to improve functionality when needed.
 As for salary, Indeed lists the average base salary at $120,728 per year.

 2. Junior web designer